Eastman Business Kodak Park

 Groundwater Contamination Under Control [PDF 48.32 KB, 21 pp] has been verified.

 Approximately 670 solid waste management units (SWMUs) were identified during the RCRA Facility Investigation (RFI).
 SWMUs have been grouped into twenty eight (28) investigation areas for the administration of corrective actions.
 Since 1988 Kodak has completed more than 82 hydrogeologic investigations.
-As of March 2007, Kodak had formally completed the RFI step for approximately 450 of the 670 SWMUs.
-Corrective measures studies have been completed for more than 269 SWMUs.
-Final remedies have been implemented for more than 202 SWMUs.
+For the majority of the SWMUs corrective measures studies (CMS) have been completed and for most final remedies have been implemented.
 For the last 26 years, Kodak has conducted numerous subsurface investigations and interim remedial actions (source removal, pump-and-treat programs and containment trenches) on-site on a voluntary basis, and off-site in response to Consent Orders.
+As per the Part 373 permit, most of the SWMUs at the site present no threat to human health or the environment and presently require no further action.
+However, there are still a small number of SWMUs that require further investigation or are undergoing RCRA corrective action (industrial sewers, ungrouped SWMUs, and Genesee River).

-Kodak is currently operating 33 ground water pumping systems.
+Kodak is currently operating 41 ground water pumping systems.
 The primary function of these pumping systems is to provide ground water hydraulic control of contaminated ground water.
-As of August 2006, these systems remove over 55 million gallons of water per year for treatment at the on-site wastewater treatment plant.
+In 2013, these systems removed over 66 million gallons of water for treatment at the on-site wastewater treatment plant.

-Most of the pumping wells are monitored via a telemetry system.
-Data loggers record water levels and flow rates for each well in the system where these devices are in use.
-Kodak polls the data loggers via modem from a computer.
+Water levels and flow rates for each well in the system are monitored.
 Pumping rates for the systems are monitored by magnetic or mechanical flow meter instrumentation.
-Since 1988, it is estimated that over 600 million of gallons of ground water have been removed and treated at the facility.
+Since 1988, it is estimated that over one billion gallons of ground water have been removed and treated at the facility.

 Potential Threats and Contaminants